gopalbasak1/hand-crafts-client/README.md

 - React-simple-typewriter
 - react-hook-form
 - react-hot-toast

+## Installation Steps:

+- Clone the repository.
+- Run npm install to install dependencies.
+- Configure Firebase and MongoDB credentials in .env file.
+- Run npm start to start the development server.
+- Access the website at http://localhost:5000.

 ## Enjoy your CraftyArts Experience!
 We hope you enjoy exploring our collection of Jute & Wooden Crafts.
 Happy crafting!